• Skip to primary navigation

 B. Carefully

-But sadly, most people don’t know how to do franchise research.
+But sadly, most people who are thinking about entering the franchise industry don’t know how to do franchise research.
 Real franchise research.

 Like:

-• Using Google (and other free online resources) to get background information on the franchise company and its executives
+• Using Google (and other free online resources) to get franchise industry background information on franchisors-including the executives

 • Talking to and visiting existing franchisees